linode/terraform-provider-linode/README.md

 make test
 ```

 In order to run the full suite of Acceptance tests, run `make testacc`.
+Acceptance testing will require the `LINODE_TOKEN` variable to be populated with a Linode APIv4 Token.
+See [Linode Provider documentation](https://www.terraform.io/docs/providers/linode/index.html) for more details.

 *Note:* Acceptance tests create real resources, and often cost money to run.